Active Learning with Neural Networks: Insights from Nonparametric Statistics: Label complexity of deep active learning

 Since \textNCAL only queries labels of data points lying in the region of disagreement, its label complexity should intuitively be related to how fast the region of disagreement shrinks.
 More formally, the rate of collapse of the (probability measure of) region of disagreement is captured by the \emph{(classifier-based) disagreement coefficient} \citep{hanneke2007bound, hanneke2014theory}, which we introduce next.

 \begin{definition}[Classifier-based disagreement coefficient] For any $\eps_0$ and classifier $h \in \cH$, the classifier-based disagreement coefficient of $h$ is defined as

-where $\cB_{\cH}(h,\eps) \ldef \crl{ g \in \cH: \P \prn{ x \in \cX: g(x) \neq h(x)} \leq \eps}$.
+where $\cB_{\cH}(h,\eps) \ldef \crl{ g \in \cH: \P_{x \sim \cD_\cX} \prn{ g(x) \neq h(x)} \leq \eps}$.
 We also define $\theta_{\cH}(\eps_0) \ldef \sup_{h \in \cH} \theta_{\cH, h}(\eps_0)$. \end{definition}

-The guarantees of \textNCAL follows from a more general analysis of \textRCAL under approximation.
-In particular, to achieve fast rates (under Tsybakov noise), previous analysis of \textRCAL requires that the Bayes classifier is in the class (or a Bernstein condition for every $h \in \cH$) \citep{hanneke2014theory}.
-These requirements are stronger compared to what we have in the case with {neural network approximations}.
-Our analysis extends the understanding of \textRCAL under approximation.
-We defer such general analysis to \cref{app:RCAL_gen}, and present the following guarantees.
+The guarantees of \textNCAL follows from a more general analysis of \textRCAL under function approximation.
+In particular, to achieve fast rates under Tsybakov noise, previous analysis of \textRCAL requires that the Bayes optimal classifier lies within the hypothesis class \citep{hanneke2014theory}.
+This requirement is typically not satisfied in our setting with neural network approximations.
+Our analysis broadens the understanding of \textRCAL under function approximation; we defer the general analysis to \cref{app:RCAL_gen} and present the guarantees below. \looseness=-1

 \begin{restatable}{theorem}{thmActiveNoise} Suppose $\cD_{\cX \cY} \in \cP(\alpha, \beta)$.
 Fix any $\eps,\delta > 0$.
 With probability at least $1-\delta$, \cref{alg:NCAL} returns a classifier $\wh h \in \cH_{\dnn}$ with excess error $\wt O(\eps)$ after querying $\wt O \prn{ \theta_{\cH_\dnn} \prn{ \eps^{\frac{\beta}{1 + \beta}}} \cdot \eps^{- \frac{d + 2 \alpha}{\alpha + \alpha\beta}} }$ labels. \end{restatable}